Prajnesh Gunneswaran: 2019: Grand Slam main draw & top 100 debuts

 Gunneswaran started the season by entering the Maharashtra Open, where he received a wildcard into the main draw.
 He lost in the first round to Michael Mmoh in straight sets.

 At the Australian Open, he won the qualifying competition and debuted in the main draw of a Grand Slam event.
 He lost in the first round in straight sets to Frances Tiafoe.

 On 11 February 2019, he reached a career-high singles ranking of No. 97, debuting in the top 100 singles rankings.

 Gunneswaran came through the qualifying of the 2019 BNP Paribas Open and defeated Frenchman Benoit Paire in straight sets to enter the second round.
 He won his second round match against the 17th seed Nikoloz Basilashvili in three sets to make the third round of an ATP 1000 Tournament for the first time in his career.
 Gunneswaran's run at the Indian Wells Masters came to an end following a straight set defeat to Ivo Karlovic in the third round.
 This was Gunneswaran's maiden appearance at an ATP Masters event.
 Next, he qualified for the Miami Open, a back-to-back main draw appearance at a Masters event.
 He lost in the opening round to Jaume Munar.

 In April, Gunneswaran reached his season's first ATP Challenger singles final at the Anning Challenger.
 He was the defending champion and lost to British player Jay Clarke in the final.
 As a result, he rose to a career-high singles ranking of No. 75.
 In July his ranking automatically enabled him entry to the main draw at Wimbledon, where he lost in the first round to Milos Raonic.

-He lost to Daniil Medvedev at the US Open in the first round.
+He lost to Daniil Medvedev at the 2019 US Open in the first round.

+2024: Retirement

+In November 2024, Gunneswaran announced his retirement from professional tennis.